pqnelson/political-arithmetic/_posts/2019-05-13-swingiest-counties.md

 difference of 29, 16, 20, and 10 electoral votes for a sum of 75
 electoral votes.
 Had this happen, Trump would have received 229 electoral votes to Clinton’s 302.

+On the other hand, the third party votes